Deppe's squirrel: Behavior

-Sciurus deppei is diurnal and is very active during the day.
+S. deppei is diurnal and is very active during the day.
 It is arboreal, but spends 30-60% of its foraging time on the ground.
 When on the ground they are searching for food including seeds, nuts, buds, insects, and fruits.
 These squirrels are not considered social and stay in very small groups.
 They are relatively quiet unless they have intruders in their area and then their high-pitched call can be heard including flicks of their tails.
 Since they are so quiet and their color helps them to blend into the tree trunks and hide from humans.
 When they aren't moving their camouflage is so good they are very hard to spot.

 Reproduction

 Sciurus deppei can reproduce year round, but is usually seen around the end of the dry season.
 Their litter size can vary quite a bit from 2-8 young, but usually on average has around 4.

-Most Sciurus have 4 pairs of mammae, milk secreting organ on female mammals, but the S. deppei only has 3 functional pairs of mammae.
+Most Sciurus have 4 pairs of mammae, but S. deppei only has 3 functional pairs of mammae.
 Note that according to the generic key by de Vivo & Carmignotto in 2015, this characteristic would place this taxon in the genus Notosciurus along with the red-tailed squirrel, Andean squirrel, and likely Richmond's squirrel.